softwareconstruction240/autograder/docs/CONTRIBUTING.md

 Write a short sentence describing your work on the Autograder.
 You can update this in the future as you make more contributions.

 FA-icon is a font-awesome icon.
 Search through [Font Awesome's free icon collection](https://fontawesome.com/search?o=r&m=free) and choose one to represent you.

 ## Reminder About Ownership
 As BYU employees writing code for our job as TAs, all code you contribute becomes the intellectual property of Brigham Young University.

-> Pursuant to law and university policy, **any work** (whether a Technical Work or a Creative Work) prepared by University
+> Pursuant to law and university policy, **any work** (whether a Technical Work or a Creative Work) prepared by
-> Personnel within the scope of their employment, without an express agreement specifying otherwise, **is work for hire
+> University Personnel within the scope of their employment, without an express agreement specifying otherwise,
-> owned by the university.**
+> **is work for hire owned by the university**.
 >
 > — [BYU Intellectual Property Policy](https://policy.byu.edu/view/intellectual-property-policy) (emphasis added)